Hi, I’m Carole.

 About this website

 I delight in sharing principles for practice that simplify and inspire with clients, professional students, and colleagues.
-My passion is to achieve excellence in teaching movement towards a balance of body and mind and human movement potential.
+My passion is to achieve excellence in teaching movement towards a balance of body and mind, optimizing our human movement potential.
 This new site now enables me to share a new, growing library of videos and blogs, as well as information about Bodies Mind Studio and Bodies Mind Academy offerings and events, both online and off.

 Be sure to join my mailing list.
 All updates and news are delivered to your inbox along with exclusive info for subscribers.
 I am happy to be sharing my work beyond the studio to spread the word about AIM and the benefits and joy of movement practice.
 I also look forward to inviting researchers and other professionals across disciplines to connect and collaborate.